 Configuring a License Server🔗

 Any supported, network-connected computer can be configured via the iLok License Manager application to be used as a sharable license server.
 Both the server and client computers must be running License Support version 2.5.0 or greater to use sharable licenses.
-Remember that the license server must also have a 2nd generation iLok with a license for iLok Server plugged into it.
+Remember that the license server must also have a 2nd-generation or later iLok USB with a license for iLok Server plugged into it.

 - Before you start

-You’ll need your 2nd generation iLok with your license for iLok Server.
-You can configure your server without an iLok with this license present, but you will not be able to turn on the server functionality.
+You’ll need your 2nd-generation or later iLok USB with your license for iLok Server.
+You can configure your server without an iLok USB that has this license, but you will not be able to turn on the server functionality.
 The iLok Server license is what allows the server to be operational.